 Dillwynia Correctional Centre

-The DCC expansion project includes: five accommodation blocks, a visitors’ area, a 12 tonne laundry that services all metro female correctional centres, a food retherm unit, a management unit, a health centre, and education and programs facilities.
+The DCC expansion project includes: five accommodation blocks, a visitors’ area, a 12-tonne laundry that services all metro female correctional centres, a food retherm unit, a management unit, a health centre, and education and programs facilities.
 A focus of the prison is on rehabilitating the inmates with the design of the prison by NBRSARCHITECTURE and provision of education and training facilities addressing this.

-The expansion site is situated on an illegal tyre burial pit and a key challenge on the project was to remediate ground contaminated with tyres.
-Extensive site investigations were undertaken to inform the structural design and minimise the quantity of tyres excavated and disposed of.
-This challenge was met by collaboratively developing a sound design and construction strategy, whilst ensuring value for money was maintained.
+The expansion site was situated on a tyre burial pit and a key challenge on the project was to remediate ground contaminated with tyres and asbestos.
+Extensive site investigations were undertaken to inform the structural design and minimise the quantity of tyres excavated and disposed.